mikaelj/limp/docs/README.txt

   + Configurable location of SBCL in the Lisp script.
   + Updated documentation about Cmd for Fn-keys in OS X
+  + Enters Limp mode automatically for Lisp filetypes (but not yet a real filetype plugin, so it has to be loaded first).

 .. raw:: comment